-As part of the Climate Changes Webinar Series, join our webinar to hear a discussion on the need for alternative irrigation water sources and key findings from a Duke and RTI International study funded through a U.S. Department of Agriculture National Institute for Food and Agriculture grant, and conversation on the growing application of FEW nexus research globally.
+As part of the Climate Changes Webinar Series, this webinar covers the need for alternative irrigation water sources and key findings from a Duke and RTI International study funded through a U.S. Department of Agriculture National Institute for Food and Agriculture grant, and a conversation on the growing application of FEW nexus research globally.

 - The interconnectedness of food, energy, and water systems,